iynehz/perl5-Alien-Plotly-Orca/README.md

 - "open sans" font

-    Not having this font would cause installation to fail, but texts could be not properly rendered in the exported image file.
+    Not having this font won't cause installation to fail, but texts could be not properly rendered in the exported image file.
 See also [https://github.com/plotly/orca/issues/148](https://github.com/plotly/orca/issues/148).